lounotlew/Sentweetment2/README.md

 Sentweetment 2 is a Django web application with a relatively minimal and simple user interface for performing sentiment analysis on Twitter accounts (users).
 Using the [NLTK VADER Lexicon](https://github.com/cjhutto/vaderSentiment), Sentweetment 2 tokenizes each tweet made by a user (for a max. of 200 tweets, limited by the Twitter API) to individual words, and applies a polarity score to each word.
 Then, these individual scores are aggregated per-tweet to give an overall tweet polarity score.
 These scores are also used to calculate an overall user polarity score (by their average), and ultimately the general sentiment of a Twitter account/user.
 All of these operations are performed through [``pandas``](https://pandas.pydata.org/).

+This methodology is based on [UC Berkeley's Data Science 100 Project 1: "Trump, Twitter, and Text"](https://github.com/cjhutto/vaderSentiment).

 Although context isn't taken into account (yet), the general idea is that the more positive/negative words a tweet contains, the more likely it is that that tweet is positive/negative.

 The user interface displays a simple average tweet polarity score and a sentiment (e.g. positive, slightly negative, extremely positive) at a glance, and optionally offers a more detailed analysis, such as polarity score distributions, trend graphs, and useful statistics.